Lazar Jovanović (writer): Sobornik

 The central section of the book (f.
 12v–25r) directly addresses the future master, often calling him "dear brother" (драги братє).
 Its heading implies that it was composed on the basis of some earlier text, whether written or orally transmitted.
 It contains a series of moral advice, supplemented with corresponding Bible passages.
 Beside general advice of piety, hard working, righteousness, honesty, respectfulness, spiritual and physical purity, charity, temperance, etc., it more specifically calls for loyalty and obedience to the guild.
 It ends with a prayer for the living and deceased members of the guild.
 A short section about truthfulness is given in f.
 28r–28v.
 Preceding the central section are instructions on proper behaviour in a church and correct performance of ritual gestures there.
 The book also contains hymns to Saints Constantine and Helena, the patrons (slava) of the guild of goldsmiths, as well as hymns to archangels Michael and Gabriel, the patrons of the Old Orthodox Church in Sarajevo.
 The book is illustrated with a headpiece representing the archangels (f.
 1r), a whole-page miniature with standing figures of Saints Constantine and Helena (f.
 3v), a headpiece depicting the Deesis (f.
 12v), a tailpiece (f.
 25r), and a whole-page miniature showing Saint Nicholas in the upper part and the archangels below (f.
 25v).

 Jovanović states (f.
 1r) that he writes in Slavonic-Serbian (a literary language blending Church Slavonic, vernacular Serbian and Russian elements), but the book is written basically in vernacular Serbian of the Ijekavian accent.
 Church Slavonic influences can be seen in phonology and, to a lesser degree, in morphology.
 These influences come from both the Serbian and the Russian recensions of Church Slavonic.
 Only the hymns, taken from liturgical books, are written purely in Church Slavonic.
 The script is half-uncial Cyrillic with a loose orthography, though generally following Church Slavonic conventions.
 The letters look archaic, though an influence of printed books can be seen in their shaping.
-The letter ѣ (named yat, transliterated as ě) is mostly replaced with иє (ie), reflecting the Ijekavian reflex of the Proto-Slavic vowel designated by ѣ.
+The letter ѣ (named yat, transliterated as ě) is mostly replaced with иє (i.e.), reflecting the Ijekavian reflex of the Proto-Slavic vowel designated by ѣ.